adactio/TheSession-patterns/README.md

 You’ll need to have [Node](https://nodejs.org/) installed on your local machine.
 It will need to be at least version five.
 You can [download the latest stable build from the Node website](https://nodejs.org/).

-If you haven't already installed the Fractal command line helper on your machine, do that:
+If you haven’t already installed the Fractal command line helper on your machine, do that:

 ```shell
 npm i @frctl/fractal -g
 ```

-(If for some reason that doesn’t work, you might have to run with `sudo` in front of it.)
+(If for some reason that doesn’t work, you might have to run the command with `sudo` in front of it.)

 If you haven’t already installed the Grunt command line helper on your machine, do that: